Crossing Symmetric Spinning S-matrix Bootstrap: EFT bounds: Crossing symmetric dispersion relation: Overview

+Let us illustrate the analysis for the case of EFTs of scalar massless particles, in which case one finds \cite{Raman:2021pkf} that \be I_{a}= \left[-\frac{M^2}{3},0\right) \cup \left(0, \frac{2M^2}{3}\right]. \ee Next, we need to find the interval $I_p$.
 We can demand a very strong constraint that each term in the partial wave decomposition \eqref{crossdispexp} be positive.
 The Gegenbauer polynomial functions are positive for $\cos \theta = \sqrt{\frac{s_1+3a}{s_1-a}}\geq 1$.
-This leads to the constraint $a\in [0, M^2]$ with the upper limit coming from the fact that $a<s_1$ for real $\cos\theta$.
-This combined with \eqref{postruscalar} gives us the bound
+This leads to the constraint $a\in (0, M^2]$ with the upper limit coming from the fact that $a<s_1$ for real $\cos\theta$.
+Therefore we find that the amplitude is typically real for \be 0\leq a^{scalar}\leq \frac{2M^2}{3}\,.\ee{} Note that here we have imposed a kinematic condition- all the Gegenbauer polynomials are positive.
+We are not considering the fact that depending on the relative ratio of $a_J(s)$, we can have $\cos \theta <1$, but the overall sum still remain positive.
+This would need us to consider the dynamical implications of the locality constraints on $a_J(s)$, which we do in the next section and will lower the bound on $a$ from 0.